 Manufactured at Adey Steel’s Loughborough facility, the new bow arch bridge was fabricated in four sections for assembly on site in Kendal ahead of final installation.
 With fabrication complete Collett began phase one of the project – delivering all four of the bridge sections from Loughborough to Jack Tighes coating facility in Scunthorpe.

-Using two extendable Nooteboom trailers, and 8 x 4 and 6 x 4 MAN tractor units, Collett loaded the first two of the four sections.
+Using two extendable Nooteboom heavy-duty trailers, and 8 x 4 and 6 x 4 MAN tractor units, Collett loaded the first two of the four sections.
 Measuring 21.5 m x 4.95 m x 1.9m, the first two 14.5-tonne sections completed the 80-mile (128.7 km) journey under police and Collett private escort.
 The two remaining 12.5-tonne sections were loaded and transported the following day.